mcosovic/JuliaGrid.jl/docs/src/manual/acPowerFlow.md

 series.reactive
 ```

-The active powers additionally account for active losses stemming from the branch's series resistances, while the reactive powers signify reactive losses due to the inductive nature of the impedance.
+The active power also considers active losses originating from the series resistance of the branch, while the reactive power represents reactive losses resulting from the impedance's inductive characteristics.

 ---

-##### Generator Active and Reactive Power Outputs
+##### Generator Active and Reactive Power Output
-We can compute the output powers of a particular generator using the function:
+We can compute the active and reactive power output of a particular generator using the function:
 ```@example ComputationPowersCurrentsLosses
 generator = powerGenerator(system, model; label = 1)
 nothing # hide